 In Halo: Reach this is how Noble Six tells Kat about Jorge's death.

 In Sonic Adventure 2, right after the end of the True Final Boss, Sonic returns to the space station alone, where everyone else was waiting.
 Rouge notices this and hesitantly asks, "Shadow...?".
 Sonic just shakes his head and brings Shadow's bracelet to Rouge to tell her what happened.

 In World in Conflict, a private gets sniped in a cutscene.
 Directly after the scene, this phrase is used about him.

 In Gears of War 3, Markus almost directly quotes this trope when referring to Dom's absence.

 "Dom...
 Dom didn't make it."

 In the Team Fortress 2 comic Blood Brothers this is how Zepheniah is informed his wife has died in childbirth.

-In one webcomic (I can't remember the title, but it featured cats vs. dogs), a feline princess who has been The Load (and seemingly deliberately) is left clinging to something and begs for help—but her attitude makes the cat who she's calling out to leave her to her fate.
+In the webcomic Darn And Drat, a feline princess who has been The Load (and seemingly deliberately) is left clinging to something and begs for help—but her attitude makes the cat who she's calling out to leave her to her fate.
 His words to his companions?
-'She didn't make it'.
+"She didn't make it".